 Students observe physicians as they practice medicine in hospital or medical office settings.
 Forty hours of direct observation are required.
 Weekly written reports detailing observations are required.
 A final paper of 2000 words or more reflecting on the knowledge and perspective gained through the observations is required.
 Both semesters, one credit.
-Prerequisite: permission of department head, Bio 320 and Bio 321.
+Prerequisite: Bio 320 and Bio 321.